npbhavya/bacterial-genome-assembly/phage-genome-assembly/README.md

 - most closest to the genome length to predicted genome length or the longest
 - look at genome quality, number of genes and viral genes

-Saved the final assembly - with representation of one assembly per genome
+Saved the final assembly - with representation of one assembly per genome to directory "select_one_assembler"

 ### Polishing the assemblies